-For offshore oil platforms and drilling rigs sea water is the major source of water.
-Depending on the location, it contains large amounts of salt and/or calcium carbonate.
-Both substances can harm pipes and technical devices.
+For offshore oil platforms and drilling rigs sea water is taken direct from the ocean.
+Seawater is the major source of water offshore.
+Depending on the location where the rig is operating, the seawater might contain large amounts of salt and/or calcium carbonate.
+Both substances harm pipes and technical devices.
 Therefore sea water treatment is an urgent topic in this environment.

-Sea water is used directly for cooling processes.
-It is also treated and clarified in several steps to get drinking water or feeding water for steam boilers or other sensitive equipment.
+Sea water is used direct without desalination for cooling processes or for the drilling itself.
+It is treated and clarified in several steps to get drinking water, potable water or feeding water for steam boilers or other sensitive equipment.
 Even though reverse osmosis or water softener are used, limescale, corrosion, fouling and biological growth are still causing problems in the systems.

 The consequence?
 Frequent shutdowns and high maintenance costs – always linked to production loss.

 The project – Offshore sea water treatment in China

 One of our largest customers facing these problems is CNOOC (Chinese Offshore Oil Company).
 They are drilling for oil and gas and produce oil in the Chinese Sea.
 Lately they have expanded their activitiy to the Gulf of Mexico, the North of Indonesia and the North Sea.
 Today they operate more than 20 manned offshore platforms.

 Despite their size, they were not spared of the problems caused by seawater described above.
 A seawater desalination of all the water they need, is no option offshore.
 There is just not enough space for even a small desalination plant offshore.